Your Right to Know

 Accreditation, Approval, and Licensure of Institution and Programs

-Colorado Mountain College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Colorado Mountain College is accredited by the Higher Learning Commission.
 Some individual programs are accredited by additional professional organizations that provide specific guidelines to which the curricula in these disciplines must conform.